Cook Chef Resume Sample

 - Establishes sustainable arrangements with respectable and reliable vendors; both commercial and fresh market, in order to guarantee freshness, prompt delivery, and competitive pricing.

-- Monitors both variable costs – food, labor, and utilities – as well as fixed monthly costs in order to maintain and improve profit margins.
+- Monitors both variable costs – food, labour, and utilities – as well as fixed monthly costs in order to maintain and improve profit margins.
 Likewise, engineers menu product matrix to improve food cost without compromising food quality.

 2. Organize Your Duties and Responsibilities